kelsiesmurphy/codeclan_homework/week_02/day_02/pda_homework/class_diagram_hw.md

 # E-Commerce Store
-These diagrams represents a basic e-commerce store.
+This diagram represents a basic e-commerce store.

 ## A.D.2